mozilla/firefox-translations-training/docs/training-guide.md

 #### Half precision decoding

 Make sure to use it only for teacher models and on GPUs that support it.
-Is speed up decoding but can slighly decrease quality
+It speeds up decoding but can slightly decrease quality.
 ```
 marian-args:
 ...